bebop/poly/docs/cli-hashing.md

 poly hash bsub.gbk
 ```

-`Poly hash` will then parse the sequence string, rotate it to a deterministic point if it's circular, then hash it using the default blake3 algorithm returning something like this:
+`poly hash` will then parse the sequence string, rotate it to a deterministic point if it's circular, then hash it using the default blake3 algorithm returning something like this:
 ``` bash
 949b2e18461fc354d989b14f8d4a58f710f3f46968b6bbffdbdc59a28ad77e83
 ```

 ## Hashing a sequence from a stream

-`Poly hash` can also accept input from streams to create a hash:
+`poly hash` can also accept input from streams to create a hash:

 ```bash
 cat bsub.gbk | poly ha -i gbk